PranavCR01/credit-line-optimizer/README.md

 &nbsp; <img src="screenshots\ss_5.png" width="450"/>
 </div>

-* There's a clear positive correlation between behavioral score and assigned credit line.
+- Higher behavioral scores are strongly associated with higher credit limits.
-* Higher behavior scores (>700) are associated with significantly higher credit limits, supporting segmentation logic.
+- This correlation supports their use in segmentation and credit line adjustment models.

 ---